Welcome to today's edition of the Rush 24-7 podcast.

 Nobody's doing much of anything about it.

-Nobody's done much about any of the wanton acts of violence of the Putin regime from the murdering of KGB agents in London who go off path to journalists that are being murdered and assassinated and poisoned.
+Nobody's done much about any of the wanton acts of violence of the Putin regime, from the murdering of KGB agents in London who go off path to journalists that are being murdered and assassinated and poisoned.

-Uh nobody's nobody's doing it.
+Nobody's doing it.

-What what what do you expect Putin to do?
+What do you expect Putin to do?

 He knows.